Choose an authentication approach

 Assign users to the permission set

-In IAM Identity Center, assign the permission set to the AWS account that hosts Bedrock, and add the users or groups who should have access.
+In IAM Identity Center, assign the permission set to the AWS account that hosts Amazon Bedrock, and add the users or groups who should have access.

 Record the values you need for device configuration